- Home

 Under the terms of the GDPR, you may request the restriction of the processing or transferring of your data, in which case we will only store them for the exercise or defence of legal claims.

 Under certain circumstances, and for reasons related to their specific situation, users may object to the processing of their data.
 If you give consent for a specific purpose, you have the right to withdraw it at any time, although this will not affect the lawfulness of any previous use of the information.
-In such cases, we will stop processing your data or, where necessary, stop processing it for that specific purpose, except for compelling legitimate interests, or the exercise or defence of legal claims.
+In such cases, we will stop processing your data or, where necessary, stop processing them for that specific purpose, except for compelling legitimate interests, or the exercise or defence of legal claims.

 Additionally, data protection regulations allow you to object to being subject to decisions based solely on automated data processing, if applicable.